Summer Internship

 Undergraduate Opportunities

-2. Undergraduate Interns: The TRG summer internship program has been ongoing for well over a decade.
+The TRG summer internship program has been ongoing for well over a decade.
 Typically, one to two undergraduate students join us for 5 days a week for 10-12 weeks during the summer.
-Summer internships are unpaid, and interns are responsible for their own housing and transportation.
+Summer internships are currently unpaid - though we are hopeful that we will be able to offer a limited stipend.
+Interns are responsible for their own housing and transportation.
 Historically, many students are able to secure summer funding from their home institution or receive small grants from external programs or sponsors.
 Some students have been able to receive course credit for their work with us.
 Interns who attend university in the Philadelphia area have occasionally stayed through the academic year.
-Applications for Summer 2024 are closed.

 High School Opportunity

 Due to the minimum time requirements and the need for in-person training, we typically do not host high school students with us during the academic year.
 We occasionally will have one high school student join us in the summer depending on interest and fit.
 High school interns typically work across multiple projects during their time with us in order to have maximum exposure to the different aspects of clinical research.
-Applications for Summer 2024 are closed 2024.
+This opportunity is currently unpaid, though we are hopeful that we will be able to offer a small stipend.

 Application and Interview Schedule